Maleeha Lodhi: Early life and family

 Lodhi was born in Lahore, Punjab, to an upper-middle-class family.
 Her father was the chief executive of a British-based oil company and was the first Pakistani head of a British company in Pakistan.
 Her mother received an MA in journalism and was offered a scholarship to study in the United States after graduating, but gave up a career in journalism to become a homemaker and look after her children.
 Lodhi has two siblings.
 Lodhi was married to a banker in London, but they divorced after five years of marriage; together, they have a son named Faisal.

 Lodhi first received her school education in Lahore and Rawalpindi, and then in the United Kingdom.
 She attended the London School of Economics in 1972 to study economics.
 She received her BSc in Economics, specializing in political science in 1976, worked towards attaining PhD in political science, which she was awarded in 1980.
-Her doctoral thesis was on "Bhutto, The Pakistan People's Party and political development in Pakistan:1971-1977."